ge-high-assurance/RITE/README.md

 ## Getting Started with RITE
-A detailed tutorial for getting started with RITE will be available here soon!
-Come back again in a few days!
+A detailed tutorial for getting started with RITE can be found [here](https://github.com/ge-high-assurance/RITE/wiki).

 <hr>